 In which archaeological sites is the combo ticket included?

 The most sacred spot in the contemporary city is the With its world-famous archaeological site, Athens is the city’s most notable draw.

 For ancient Athenians, it was the most significant place of worship.
 The

 Admission for one person is €20 (a saving of €10).

 Acropolis tickets online – North and South Slopes

-Despite the fact that most tourists to the Acropolis make their way to the top, the mountain’s northern and southern slopes are equally interesting.
+Despite the fact that most tourists to the

 In addition to the well-preserved Odeon of Herodes Atticus and the Theatre of Dionysus on both slopes, there are several sanctuaries, temples, and sacred caves to explore.

 Ancient Peripatos Street links the two slopes together, hence they both qualify as a single place.

 There is no additional charge for the North or South Slopes, as long as you pay the reduced